Failbreak: Bloke gets seven years in the clink for trying to hack his friend out of jail

 Michigan man caught rifling through county IT systems

-A 27-year-old man from Michigan will be spending seven years and three months behind bars after trying to hack the US state's IT systems to get a friend out of jail.
+A Michigan fella will spend up to seven years and three months behind bars – for trying to hack government IT systems in the US state to get a friend out of jail.

-Konrads Voits of Ypsilanti, Michigan, received the 87-month sentence after he pleaded guilty to one federal charge of damaging a protected computer.
+Konrads Voits, 27, of Ypsilanti, Michigan, received the 87-month sentence after he pleaded guilty to one federal charge of damaging a protected computer.
 He will also have to give up his laptop, four mobile phones, $385.49 worth of Bitcoin, and one "Green Integrated Circuit Component, Serial No. Y21A2123" in asset forfeiture.

 Voits admitted to a 2017 attempt to break into the network and records systems of the Washtenaw County Jail.
 Using a combination of phishing emails, social engineering – calling employees to get their login passwords – and malware infections, Voits was able to get into the county's record system and alter some inmate records with the aim of getting an unnamed inmate at the jail released early.